Register to get access to free programming courses with interactive exercises

 • unlinkDir — delete a directory

-• ready — finish scanning paths for tracking.
+• ready — finish a scan for tracking paths.
 Now the watcher will be ready to track changes.
 This stage can be called the end of initialization

 • error — tracking error

-By default, the events parameter is set to all, so all events are tracked.
-The ready and error events are an exception because they're more related to the internal logic of the function itself.
+By default, we set the events parameter to all so we can track all events.
+The ready and error events are an exception because they're more related to the internal logic of the function itself:

 const { watch } = require('gulp');